GoogleChrome/web.dev/src/site/content/en/learn/design/typography/index.md

 In his classic book [*The Elements of Typographic Style*](http://webtypography.net/2.1.2), Robert Bringhurst had this to say on line length (or measure):

-> Anything from 45 to 75 characters is widely regarded as a satisfactory line lengthfor a single-column page set in a serifed text face in a text size.
+> Anything from 45 to 75 characters is widely regarded as a satisfactory line length for a single-column page set in a serifed text face in a text size.
 The 66-character line (counting both letters and spaces) is widely regarded as ideal.
 For multiple column work, a better average is 40 to 50 characters.

 You can't set a line length directly in CSS.
 There is no `line-length` property.
 But you can stop text from getting too wide by limiting how wide the container can be.
 The [`max-inline-size`](https://developer.mozilla.org/docs/Web/CSS/max-inline-size) property is perfect for this.